rakshit12/pythonrevolvesoln/README.md

 # Revolve Solutions Data Test - Starter Project

 ## I have made my own code which is under mysolution/solution_start.py
+please refer that solution
+## Output of solution is stored in JSON format in output_data/outputs
+all the data is weekly stored

 ### Prerequisites
 #### Java JDK 8